 TfNSW needs to obtain personal information from you in order to complete your application for myPlates products or services online.
 The types of information they require are your customer/drivers licence/plate number, contact and payment details.
 TfNSW use a recognised payment service provider to process any payments you make using myplates.com.au.
 This service provider is committed to protecting your personal information on their behalf.
 This information is then passed on to myPlates securely to enable us to service you.

 To send an email to myPlates, or to submit information online, you will need to complete an email form available on our websites.
 Many of our online forms for example our subscription form, Facebook page, promotional pages and iPhone app ask for a limited amount of personal information for contact purposes, such as an email address or telephone number.
 You can choose not to provide certain personal information, but then you may be excluded from taking advantage of some of the myPlates services or from qualifying for a promotion.

 When you visit our websites you may be invited to participate in an online survey.
 Participation in any survey is voluntary.
 This survey may ask you to provide information such as your name and email address.

-There are risks associated with the transmission of information over the internet and you should therefore make your own assessment of the risks in the provision of your information to RMS internet sites.
+There are risks associated with the transmission of information over the internet and you should therefore make your own assessment of the risks in the provision of your information to TfNSW internet sites.

 Our websites include hyperlinks to enable you to access other websites by clicking on the hyperlinks provided.
 These third party websites are not subject to this Online Privacy Statement.
 We recommend that you read their privacy and security statements to understand how they deal with your personal information online.